Teachable-AI-Lab/cobweb/README.md

 # Very Fast Cobweb
 __See ([cobweb/README.md](https://github.com/Teachable-AI-Lab/cobweb/blob/main/README.md))__

+# Installation

+Some of the modules depend on Eigen3, which can be installed on mac with the following: `brew install eigen`.

+It can be installed on ubuntu with the following: `sudo apt install libeigen3-dev`

+Afterwards navigate to the project root directory and run `pip install .`

 # Extra features in Very Fast Cobweb
 ### Intergrated [Rapidjson](https://github.com/Tencent/rapidjson) for fast model loading
 ### Attribute types are now changed to `int` from `CachedString`